Kyle Isbel Player Props: Royals vs. Rangers

-On Wednesday, Kyle Isbel (on the back of going 2-for-4 with a double) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 8:05 PM ET.
+On Monday, Kyle Isbel (coming off going 1-for-4) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Jacob deGrom.
+First pitch is at 7:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double) against the Rangers.
+He had a one-hit performance in his last game (1-for-4) against the Braves.

 Kyle Isbel Game Info & Props vs. the Rangers